Icon Legend: Catalog Navigation

 Catalog User Guide

-The Undergraduate Catalog, Graduate Catalog, and Law School Curriculum are official publications of UA Little Rock published annually by the Office of the Provost, UA Little Rock Graduate School, and William H. Bowen School of Law in conjunction with the Office of Records and Registration.
+The Graduate Catalog is an official publication of UA Little Rock published annually by the Office of the Provost in conjunction with the Office of Records and Registration.

 Curriculum and policy revision is regulated by the Undergraduate Council, Graduate Council, and Council on Core Curriculum and Policies of the Faculty Senate in conjunction with the Office of the Provost while adhering to rules and regulations of applicable accreditation organizations.

-The online versions of each catalog is a snapshot of the printed version also updated annually or when substantive mistakes are identified.
+The online version of the catalog is a snapshot of the printed version also updated annually or when substantive mistakes are identified.

-Please note: The printed versions are replicas of the Adobe PDF versions available online and is used to determine graduation requirements.
+Please note: The printed version is a replica of the Adobe PDF version available online and is used to determine graduation requirements.

 Copies of previous catalogs (Archived Versions) may be found on the catalog archive website and hard copies of every year are kept in the Office of Records and Registration.

-The catalogs establish graduation requirements set forth by a specific program of study within each college.
-Typically, students who enter a program within UA Little Rock, follow the program of study listed for the academic year the catalog is published.
-Each college within UA Little Rock reserves the right to change graduation requirements for their program.
+This catalog establishes the graduation requirements set forth by a specific program of study within each college.
+Typically, students who enter a program within UA Little Rock follow the program of study listed for the academic year the catalog is published.
+Each college within UA Little Rock reserves the right to change graduation requirements for their programs.
 Students should meet regularly with their academic advisors to be certain that they are aware of any changes in graduation requirements that may apply to them.

-The Undergraduate Catalog provides information about degree programs, course offerings, and academic regulations that affect undergraduate students.
-The catalog is compiled and edited by the Office of the Provost, with assistance from college associate deans and department chairpersons.
+The Graduate Catalog provides information about degree programs, course offerings, and academic regulations that affect graduate students.
+The catalog is compiled and edited by the Office of the Provost with assistance from college deans, associate deans, school and department chairpersons, and graduate coordinators.

 Right to Change